ADACS-Australia/OzSTAR-User-Guide/docs/source/1-getting_started/FAQ.rst

 How can I change my login shell?
 ------------------------------------------

+On this system, user accounts are managed via LDAP, so the standard chsh command is not available.
+Instead, you can change your default login shell by using the changeShell command.

-You can change your login shell, just type ``changeShell`` in your terminal.
-This information will take a few minutes to propagate, and you will have to login again for it to take effect.
+To change your shell, type ``changeShell``, then follow the prompts to select your desired shell.
+Changes will take a few minutes to propagate, and you will need to log out and log back in for the change to take effect.

+The available shells include:
+* csh
+* tcsh
+* bash
+* zsh
+* ksh

 How can I avoid session timeouts?
 ------------------------------------------